Melvin Carr: Earlier crimes

 Carr was born on January 5, 1915, in Wheelersburg, Ohio.
 He worked as a construction engineer before joining the U.S. Army in 1942.

 In 1947, Carr was charged with scamming a woman in a construction deal, as well as kidnapping and raping a woman who was hitchhiking in Kimball, Nebraska.
 In June 1949, while serving a five-year sentence for transporting a stolen car across state lines, he was diagnosed as "paranoid and a hopeless prospect for rehabilitation".

 After his release, he worked as a businessman in Indianapolis, selling items imported from Mexico.
 Neighbors described him as a friendly and talented carpenter, albeit also "weird" and preoccupied with women.
 Carr was known to be a night owl who frequently chatted at a local 24-hour diner.

 In March 1971, Carr was convicted of violating the Mann Act after he drove a 14-year-old girl to Mexico for sex.
 He was also suspected of raping another teenage girl around this time.
 For the former crime, he was sentenced to five years of imprisonment at USP Terre Haute.
 He later attempted to hire an inmate to murder the girl, an elderly woman, and two federal officers involved in his conviction, and was placed in maximum security.
 After his release, he served another prison sentence for embezzlement.

 Murders

-A police cruiser outside of Carr's home on April 20, 1977.
-The garage that he and his victims were discovered in is at the end of the driveway.

 Around 4:00 a.m. on April 20, 1977, Carr's wife entered the garage of their Indianapolis home and discovered Melvin dead on the floor, with three people (later identified as Sandra Harris, aged 17, Karen Mills, aged 24, and Robert Mills Jr. (Karen's son), aged 2) dead in the trunk of his car.
 It was determined that Carr had kidnapped them at gunpoint the night prior, raped Sandra and Karen, and gassed the three with a hose connected from the exhaust pipe to the trunk.
 Melvin, upon opening the trunk and holding a handkerchief to his face, accidentally succumbed to the same carbon monoxide he killed his victims with.
 Police said that Carr had been dating Karen.